mopga/pentaho-pdi-docker/README.md

 This is dockerfile for running slave or masters of Pentaho PDI cluster and the tool run.sh for running multiple nodes of cluster

+This is prepeared with jdbc drivers for:
+- MSSQL
+- PostgreSQL

 You need docker and docker-compose tu run it.

 For running make simple steps: